-Action # Title Description Total Funds Contributing differentiating instruction for UDPs.
+Action # Title Description Total Funds Contributing Fullerton Joint Union High School District to develop pathways that feed into high school programs.
+Included here is a portion of the cost for the Teacher on Special Assignment who is developing the STEAM program along with overseeing GATE.
+Many of the new offerings through the Expanded Learning Opportunities funding will support STEAM enrichment: coding, robotics and art for example.
+5.4 Technology Integration-21st Century Skills Continue to fund a Teacher on Special Assignment (TOSA) to assist staff in the integration of technology with the content standards to provide access to specialized support programs and resources for differentiating instruction for UPPs.
 The TOSA also provides support for Illuminate and training teachers on reports for data analysis to monitor progress for English learners, students from low income families, and Foster Youth.
 This often means supporting parents of these students as well who need training in navigating digital resources for use in the home.
-With the completion of the Chromebook initiative, we are developing training for interactive displays that will allow for more student interaction to support the use of visuals as well as anchoring academic vocabulary within the room through the use of sentence stems, concept maps, and Thinking Maps for example in support of our English learners.
-Includes stipend for work outside contracted days.
+With the completion of the displays that will allow for more student interaction to support the use of visuals as well as anchoring academic vocabulary within the room through the use of sentence stems, concept maps, and Thinking Maps for example in support of our English learners.
+Includes stipend for work outside contracted days. \$255,306.00 Yes